CSLewin/NeonSunset/NEON SUNET.md

 FA - Full Auto: Attack at -2d.
 Triple damage listed to one target OR base damage to every target in line of sight within a 10m spread.
 Empty the magazine.

 Melee weapons can be used to attack up to twice each round.
 Each attack can be directed at a different target.

+Objects used as improvised weapons in melee or ranged combat deal your Brawling damage.
+Many objects, but especially those not designed for combat, break after one solid hit or block/parry.

 A full magazine of standard cased ammunition costs 1/10th the price of the weapon firing it.